Google Translate Disclaimer

 Enhance Your Student Nutrition Program:

 Ensure the Student Nutrition Program follows the Student Nutrition Program nutrition guidelines.
-Collect student feedback and involvement in the program, make improvements to the logistics of the program and what choices are offered.
+Collect student feedback and make improvements to the logistics of the program and what choices are offered.
 Encourage volunteers to take a certified food handler training certification.

 Garden, Grow and Learn